spa-nlp/spa-nlp.github.io/index.md

 collection: pages_2022
 ---

+**Update 03/15/2022: The standard deadline has passed, but you still can make ARR commitment or make non-archival submissions (ddl March 24th)!
+We award the best paper award as well as registration support for student authors.
+See details [below](#best-paper-award)!**

 **Update 03/03/2022: Due to a technical issue on the submission site, we've extended the submission deadline to 03/08.
 Please check the new [dates](#important-dates) below!**

 **Update 02/04/2022: Deadlines extended!
 In order to accomodate more submissions, we've extended the submission deadlines by a few days!
 Please check the new [dates](#important-dates) below!**